 This beautiful Jack Murray deer cover is from 1933.
-Murray was born in Pittsburg on August 12, 1889, the son of two opera stars, J.K.
-Murray and his wife, the former Clara Lane.
+Murray was born in Pittsburgh on August 12, 1889, the son of two opera stars, J.K.
+Murray and Clara Lane.

 Not surprisingly, the horrifying incident cast a long dark shadow on thoughts of travel for years to come.

-Jack Murray “showed an early interest in wildlife art, making his first drawings when he was nine years old, and getting into taxidermy at fourteen,” according to the Russell Fink Gallery, of Lorton, Virginia, which specializes in wildlife art.
+Jack Murray “showed an early interest in wildlife art, making his first drawings when he was 9 years old, and getting into taxidermy at 14,” according to the Russell Fink Gallery, of Lorton, Virginia, which specializes in wildlife art.

 Legendary publisher George Horace Lorimer made The Saturday Evening Post a showplace for stunning wildlife paintings, a determination that makes us grateful today when we see covers like Murray’s 1934 cover of bear cubs (below).